urbas/play-essentials/README.md

 4. Put the following route into `conf/routes` (just after `GET /`)

-        ->      /                           si.urbas.pless.Route
+        ->     /                  si.urbas.pless.Routes

 5. Copy [persistence.xml](./samples/jpa/h2/persistence.xml) to `conf/META-INF` and add this line to `conf/application.conf`:

         jpa.default=si.urbas.pless.defaultPersistenceUnit

-That's it, now you can start developing.
+That's it.
+Start developing!

-You can run your application the usual Play way:
+You can run your application in the usual Play way:

     play run

-and open it in your browser via the following link: [http://localhost:9000/](http://localhost:9000/)
+Open your browser and navigate to: [http://localhost:9000/](http://localhost:9000/)

 >   TODO: make Quickstart simpler by providing a seedling.